-4.1 Height and Massing
+4.2 Height and Massing

-- The maximum building height permitted within the Premier Gateway Employment Area ranges from 2 to 8 storeys. - Building massing within, and between, developments should be varied and may incorporate stepbacks, changes in height, or strategic setbacks of sections of the building. - All roof top mechanical units are to be screened in all directions.
+- a.
+The maximum building height permitted within the Premier Gateway Employment Area ranges from 2 to 8 storeys. - Building massing within, and between, developments should be varied and may incorporate stepbacks, changes in height, or strategic setbacks of sections of the building. - c.
+All roof top mechanical units are to be screened in all directions.
 Such screening shall be compatible with building design in form, materials and colour.

-- Where taller buildings are proposed in the Premier Gateway Employment Area, they should be concentrated at the key Gateway Areas, as well as along Highway 401, Highway 407 and Trafalgar Road. - Consideration may be given to increased height limits beyond 6 storeys for buildings within Gateway Areas based on review of a specific development. - Gateway Areas should feature appropriate massing, building projections, recesses at grade, lower storey design and open space treatments to reinforce the prominence of these locations.
+- d.
+Where taller buildings are proposed in the Premier Gateway Employment Area, they should be concentrated at the key Gateway Areas, as well as along 400-series highways and Trafalgar Road. - e.
+Consideration may be given to increased height limits beyond 6 storeys for buildings within Gateway Areas based on review of a specific development.

+f.
+Gateway Areas should feature appropriate massing, building projections, recesses at grade, lower storey design and open space treatments to reinforce the prominence of these locations.